linkedin/icon-magic/packages/@icon-magic/cli/README.md

 ## Commands

-If no command is specified after `icon-magic`, the CLI runs `build` and `generate` on the directories specified
+If no command is specified after the options `icon-magic`, the CLI runs `build` and `generate` on the directories specified

 ```